- Working as a Freelance Graphic Designer

 Many Designer’s attempt to go Freelance and fall at the first hurdle, there are many reasons for this including failure to prepare effectively before going freelance, competition, and of course probably one of the biggest factors of all, other designer’s undercutting your price range & value. (ie: Designers creating Logo’s for $5).

-This article will aim to evaluate the main contributory factors behind becoming a successful Freelance Designer, and what pitfalls may occur along the way.
+This article will aim to evaluate the main contributory factors behind Making Money as a Freelance Designer, and what pitfalls may occur along the way.

 To become successful working as a freelance graphic designer, you need to prepare a variety of things before you even start.
 These include the following bullet points below which we will address one by one: